ktpumd/windowslinux-setup/README.md

 ## Getting Started

-These instructions will get you starte{d with setting up a linux subsytem as well as installing python and visual studio code.
+These instructions will get you started with setting up a linux subsytem as well as installing python and visual studio code.
 I will be using C:\ to represent commands in the command prompt and $ to represent commands in the ubuntu shell.
 Do not copy the C:\ and $ into your terminal.